dev-ritik/dev-ritik.github.io/about.md

 open-sourced projects.
 In the past, I have also developed and maintained a few widely used apps for the IIT Roorkee campus.

-I am mostly building cool stuff, usually around Linux🐧 messing with configs or fixing some issues in web servers hosted on `AWS`.
-My other hobbies include reading and consuming stuff about modern history & geopolitics, particularly around WW II.
+I mostly build and analyse cool stuff, usually around Linux🐧 and networking or fixing issues in web servers.
+My other hobbies include reading books📚, finance📈 and consuming stuff about modern history & geopolitics, particularly around WW II.
 I also like listening to all kinds of music.

-If you found anything around interesting, use any of the channels below to connect with me🙂:)
+If you found anything around interesting, feel free to use any of the channels below to connect with me!🙂

 <div align="center">
 <p>